-The EU has done more than ever before to allow this to happen and to create a safer and more sustainable space for journalism as a public good, not least by adopting the European Media Freedom Act.
-The EU has supported many projects linked to journalistic self-regulation, press freedom, media deserts, the safety of journalists, investigative journalism at cross-border level, support for freelancers, social dialogue, skills and training.
-Altogether, around EUR 50 million per year has gone to media organisations.
+The EU has done more than ever before to create a more safe and sustainable space for journalism, not least by pursuing the European Media Freedom Act.
+It has supported many projects linked to press freedom and journalistic self-regulation, media deserts, the safety of journalists, cross-border investigative journalism and freelances, as well as social dialogue, skills and training.
+Altogether, around \notin 50 million per year has gone to media organisations under these rubrics.

 This is not enough!
-Independent professional journalism is expensive, but it is the best antidote to disinformation.
-Audience engagement, new journalistic formats, media literacy and the right use of AI are crucial to make journalism a tool to connect, to debate, to learn and to engage in public democratic discourses in today's polarised societies.
-But only if we have sustainable business models that guarantee decent working conditions and fair remunerations.
+Independent professional journalism, the best antidote to disinformation, is expensive.
+Audience engagement, new journalistic formats, support for media literacy and the right use of AI are crucial to make journalism a tool for citizens to connect, debate, learn and engage in public discourse in today's polarised societies.
+But that requires sustainable business models, which guarantee decent working conditions and fair remuneration.